eduardo-fe/voting/README.md

 If you use this code or data in your work, please cite:
 Fé, E. (2025).
-"Education, Partisan Alignment, and Early Life Adversity."
+"Education and Long Term Partisan Alignment."
 University of Manchester.

 Contact